Hailgrim/Admin-Panel/README.md

 [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) is used as the application state manager (`./next/src/shared/store`).
 [RTK Query](https://github.com/rtk-incubator/rtk-query) is used for API requests.
 The project structure uses an **FSD**-like pattern.
-In the `./next/src/shared/store` folder, you can make changes to the application state management logic.
 The `./next/src/shared/lib/config.ts` file contains the settings received from Docker during project startup.

 ### [Nuxt.js](https://github.com/nuxt/nuxt)